 Meat and Livestock Australia have a mentor program called “Leg Up“.
 Through the program ongoing mentor support is provided to people working in research, development and adoption in the red meat industry.
 The project has paired twenty industry entrants with twenty established industry professionals for a twelve month period.

 Dairy Australia have developed a mentoring program called DairySage Mentoring 2018.
 This is a six month structured approach, partnering experienced people with individuals from all dairy industry sectors.
-Information on the program can be found here and it has a handbook that can be viewed here.

 The Australian Rural Leadership Foundation has the objective of developing leaders for rural, regional and remote Australia.
 Their programs are accessed on that web page.